Email configuration

 SMTP server

-in Global properties to the address of the external email server.
-The external email server usually needs to be configured to allow email relay from the PageSeeder server’s IP address.
+The outgoing SMTP server usually needs to be configured to allow email relay from the PageSeeder server’s IP address or with a username and password for authentication.

 Reverse DNS entry